peteroupc/peteroupc.github.io/random.md

 <a id=Unpredictable_Random_Generators></a>
 ## Unpredictable-Random Generators

 Unpredictable-random implementations (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
-Such implementations are indispensable in computer security and information security contexts, such as--
+Such implementations are indispensable in computer security and information security contexts, such as&mdash;

 -  generating keying material, such as encryption keys,
 -  generating random passwords or session identifiers,